alucryd/oxyromon/README.md

 ### Quick start

 To create and manage a new system, you need a Logiqx DAT file.
-Cartridge based consoles and older computers can be downloaded from [Dat-o-Matic](https://datomatic.no-intro.org/).
+Cartridge-based consoles and older computers can be downloaded from [Dat-o-Matic](https://datomatic.no-intro.org/).
-CD based ones can be downloaded from [Redump](http://redump.org/).
+CD-based ones can be downloaded from [Redump](http://redump.org/).
-Alternatively the `download-dats` subcommand can download and import Redump DATs for you because they offer direct links.
+Alternatively, the `download-dats` subcommand can download and import Redump DATs for you because they offer direct links.
 MAME DATs can be found on [Progetto-Snaps](https://www.progettosnaps.net/index.php).
-FBNeo DATs are a bit harder to find, [libretro](https://git.libretro.com/libretro/FBNeo/-/tree/master/dats) has some.
+FBNeo DATs are harder to find; [libretro](https://git.libretro.com/libretro/FBNeo/-/tree/master/dats) has some.

 Manually downloaded DATs are then imported using the `import-dats` subcommand.
-Once a system has been created, you can start importing ROMs using the `import-roms` subcommand.
+Once a system has been created, you can import ROMs using the `import-roms` subcommand.
 Imported ROMs that check out will be placed in the main folder of their respective system.
-They can then be sorted using the `sort-roms` subcommand according to your configuration.
+Then, the ROMs can be sorted using the `sort-roms` subcommand according to your configuration.
 Please add at least one region in the `REGIONS_ALL` or `REGIONS_ONE` list beforehand.
 See all configuration options below.